rollingsu/rollingsu.github.io/_pages/about.md

   - /about.html
 ---
 ---
 Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and I am currently honored to be conducting summer research at Johns Hopkins University under the guidance of Bloomberg Distinguished Professor Alan Yuille.
-Previously, I had a wonderful experience at the AIMED lab at the University of Hong Kong and DCML group at Peking University.
+Previously, I had a wonderful experience at the AIMED lab at the University of Hong Kong and DCML group at Peking University. //

-My research interest includes computer vision, machine learning, and computational biology.
+I am an ordinary person, but I hope to contribute my modest efforts to advancing AI and the development of the world.
+My research interests primarily focus on enabling AI to understand the world more like humans and helping machines comprehend more supervised information.//

-In my spare time, I enjoy gym, sports, reading.
+I have a particular passion for photography, reading, and fitness.
+Fellow enthusiasts of literature, history, and philosophy are also welcome to connect with me!

 ---